elmtree-askmo/cloudcannon-app/content/learn/psychology/what-mechanisms-are-involved-in-visual-processing-and-perceptual-organization.md

 url: /learn/psychology/questions/what-mechanisms-are-involved-in-visual-processing-and-perceptual-organization
 score: -1.0
 related_article1:
-    id: 165009
+    id: 165010
     title: >-
-        What are the origins and key studies related to the concept of depth of processing?
+        How do different experimental approaches contribute to our understanding of depth of processing?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-origins-and-key-studies-related-to-the-concept-of-depth-of-processing
+    url: /learn/psychology/questions/how-do-different-experimental-approaches-contribute-to-our-understanding-of-depth-of-processing
 related_article2:
-    id: 165014
+    id: 165010
     title: >-
-        How do experimental design and data analysis contribute to cognitive psychology research?
+        How do different experimental approaches contribute to our understanding of depth of processing?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-experimental-design-and-data-analysis-contribute-to-cognitive-psychology-research
-related_article3:
-    id: 165009
-    title: >-
-        What are the origins and key studies related to the concept of depth of processing?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-origins-and-key-studies-related-to-the-concept-of-depth-of-processing
-related_article4:
-    id: 165013
-    title: >-
-        What are the core concepts of cognitive psychology related to perception and attention?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-core-concepts-of-cognitive-psychology-related-to-perception-and-attention
+    url: /learn/psychology/questions/how-do-different-experimental-approaches-contribute-to-our-understanding-of-depth-of-processing
 ---

 &nbsp;